-Dentinogenesis imperfecta (DI) is a rare genetic disorder affecting the teeth.
-Recognizing the signs and symptoms, along with consulting your dental professional, will help you understand this uncommon dental condition.
+Have you noticed your teeth becoming translucent or discolored?
+You might be showing signs of dentinogenesis imperfecta.
+Dentinogenesis imperfecta (DI) is a rare genetic disorder that affects the dentin of your teeth.
+Recognizing the signs and symptoms and consulting your dental professional will help you understand this uncommon dental condition.

 What Is Dentinogenesis Imperfecta?

-DI is a dental abnormality traced back to a mutation in the DSPP gene, which provides instructions for tooth development.
-According to the National Institutes of Health (NIH), the DSPP gene writes the blueprint for proteins to form dentin, the second layer of tooth structure located under the enamel.
-When the DSPP gene is mutated, the dentin does not form correctly, resulting in an abnormal soft middle layer of the tooth.
+DI is a dental abnormality traced back to a mutation in the DSPP gene, which provides tooth development instructions.
+According to the Genetic and Rare Diseases Information Center, the DSPP gene writes the blueprint for proteins to form dentin, the second layer of tooth structure located under your enamel.
+When the DSPP gene is mutated, the dentin does not form correctly, which results in an abnormally soft middle layer of the tooth.

 DI causes teeth to appear translucent or discolored, showing gray-blue or yellow-brown undertones.
 This condition affects both the primary (baby) and permanent (adult) teeth.
-In addition to changing the appearance of the teeth, DI can make the teeth weaker than normal and therefore more prone to damage, fractures, wear and tooth loss.
+In addition to changing your teeth's appearance, DI can make the teeth weaker than usual and, therefore, more prone to damage, fractures, wear, and tooth loss.

-- Type I DI occurs in patients who also have osteogenesis imperfecta, a condition that is similar in genetic origin and causes brittle bones.
+- Type I DI occurs in people who also have osteogenesis imperfecta.
+This condition is similar in genetic origin but causes brittle bones.

-- Type II DI occurs in patients without another hereditary disorder, and affects primary more than permanent teeth.
-This may occur in individuals who exhibit signs of age-related hearing loss or deafness.
-Type II is the most common.
+- Type II DI occurs in people without another hereditary disorder and affects primary more than permanent teeth.
+This may occur in people who exhibit signs of age-related hearing loss or deafness.
+Type II is the most common type of dentinogenesis imperfecta.

-- Type III DI occurs in patients without another hereditary disorder and seems to be isolated to a group of individuals in southern Maryland, according to the National Organization for Rare Disorders.
+- ACCORDING TO THE NATIONAL ORGANIZATION FOR RARE DISORDERS, type III DI occurs in people without another hereditary disorder and seems to be isolated to a group of individuals in southern Maryland.

-Those who think they have the symptoms of DI should contact their dental provider for a complete assessment.
-Treatment for DI is generally focused first on the patient's primary teeth and includes restorative procedures, such as crowns or preventive fillings to strengthen the brittle teeth.
-Later in life, dental implants or dentures may be recommended as tooth replacement becomes necessary for the patient.
+If you think you show symptoms of DI, contact your dental provider for a complete assessment.
+Dentinogenesis imperfecta treatment is generally focused first on the patient's primary teeth.
+It includes restorative procedures, such as crowns or preventive fillings, to strengthen brittle teeth.
+Later in life, your dental professional may recommend dental implants or dentures as tooth replacement becomes necessary.

-Under a doctor's guidance, patients can test for a genetic link to this condition and obtain an accurate diagnosis.
-Your dental professional can refer you to a specialized provider, and together they can help you address your specific dental needs.
+Under a doctor's guidance, it is possible to test for a genetic link to DI and obtain an accurate diagnosis.
+Your dental professional can refer you to a specialized provider.
+Together, they can help you address your specific dental needs.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.